dxlachlan/gilmanBlog/README.md

-# gilmanBlog - A website + blog for my gilman project
+# gilmanBlog - a website + blog for my gilman project

-I was awarded the Benjamin A. Gilman Scholarship to study abroad for the Fall 2016 semester in Tokyo Japan.
-In order to receive the scholarship we must complete a project within 6 months of completing our program abroad.
-For my project I decided to build, manage, and run, a website/blog while abroad and to complete two information sessions on Study Abroad and the Gilman Scholarship upon return to UNC Charlotte.
+	(❤ω❤) - As a reciepient of the Benjamin A. Gilman Scholarship I must complete a scholarship project.

+	(❤ω❤) - This website along with two study abroad/gilman scholarship information sessions upon my return are the basis of my project.

+	(❤ω❤) - Will be updating with various content throughout my stay and up to 6 months after the completion of my Fall 2016 semester.

+	(❤ω❤) - After completing my Gilman Project and Graduating from UNCC I intend to move back to Japan.
+After doing so I intend to upgrade this to a blog for future/potential english-speaking expats in Tokyo/Japan.

-## 🏆 – A Blog Theme for Jekyll
+## 🏆 – Trophy Jekyll Theme
+This site was built using Jekyll along with a modified version of the Trophy Jekyll theme.
 Trophy is a blog theme for Jekyll built using HTML, Sass, and JavaScript (no jQuery).
 External stylesheets and libraries included are Google Fonts, Font Awesome, Normalize.CSS, and WOW.js.

 ## License
 Trophy is licensed under the MIT License.